JulianTurner/AspNetCore.Docs.de-de/aspnetcore/security/authorization/policies.md

 ## <a name="access-mvc-request-context-in-handlers"></a><span data-ttu-id="9a243-185">Zugreifen auf den MVC-Anforderungs Kontext in Handlern</span><span class="sxs-lookup"><span data-stu-id="9a243-185">Access MVC request context in handlers</span></span>

-<span data-ttu-id="9a243-186">Die `HandleRequirementAsync` Methode, die Sie in einem Autorisierungs Handler implementieren, verfügt über zwei Parameter: einen `AuthorizationHandlerContext` und den, den `TRequirement` Sie behandeln.</span><span class="sxs-lookup"><span data-stu-id="9a243-186">The `HandleRequirementAsync` method you implement in an authorization handler has two parameters: an `AuthorizationHandlerContext` and the `TRequirement` you are handling.</span></span> <span data-ttu-id="9a243-187">Frameworks wie MVC oder :::no-loc(SignalR)::: können jedes beliebige Objekt der- `Resource` Eigenschaft im hinzufügen `AuthorizationHandlerContext` , um zusätzliche Informationen zu übergeben.</span><span class="sxs-lookup"><span data-stu-id="9a243-187">Frameworks such as MVC or :::no-loc(SignalR)::: are free to add any object to the `Resource` property on the `AuthorizationHandlerContext` to pass extra information.</span></span>
+<span data-ttu-id="9a243-186">Die `HandleRequirementAsync` Methode, die Sie in einem Autorisierungs Handler implementieren, verfügt über zwei Parameter: einen `AuthorizationHandlerContext` und den, den `TRequirement` Sie behandeln.</span><span class="sxs-lookup"><span data-stu-id="9a243-186">The `HandleRequirementAsync` method you implement in an authorization handler has two parameters: an `AuthorizationHandlerContext` and the `TRequirement` you are handling.</span></span> <span data-ttu-id="9a243-187">Frameworks wie MVC oder SignalR können jedes beliebige Objekt der- `Resource` Eigenschaft im hinzufügen `AuthorizationHandlerContext` , um zusätzliche Informationen zu übergeben.</span><span class="sxs-lookup"><span data-stu-id="9a243-187">Frameworks such as MVC or SignalR are free to add any object to the `Resource` property on the `AuthorizationHandlerContext` to pass extra information.</span></span>

 <span data-ttu-id="9a243-188">Wenn Sie das Endpunkt Routing verwenden, wird die Autorisierung in der Regel von der Autorisierungs Middleware verarbeitet.</span><span class="sxs-lookup"><span data-stu-id="9a243-188">When using endpoint routing, authorization is typically handled by the Authorization Middleware.</span></span> <span data-ttu-id="9a243-189">In diesem Fall ist die `Resource` Eigenschaft eine Instanz von <xref:Microsoft.AspNetCore.Http.Endpoint> .</span><span class="sxs-lookup"><span data-stu-id="9a243-189">In this case, the `Resource` property is an instance of <xref:Microsoft.AspNetCore.Http.Endpoint>.</span></span> <span data-ttu-id="9a243-190">Der Endpunkt kann verwendet werden, um die zugrunde liegende Ressource zu überprüfen, an die Sie weiterleiten.</span><span class="sxs-lookup"><span data-stu-id="9a243-190">The endpoint can be used to probe the underlying resource to which you're routing.</span></span> <span data-ttu-id="9a243-191">Zum Beispiel:</span><span class="sxs-lookup"><span data-stu-id="9a243-191">For example:</span></span>